microo8/plgo/README.md

     */
     import "C"

-    //all stored procedures must be of type func(fcinfo *FuncInfo) Datum
+    //all stored procedures must be of type func(*FuncInfo) Datum
     //before the procedure must be an comment: //export procedure_name

     //export my_awesome_procedure